Tertiush/ParadoxIP150/README.md

 <b>NB: This is still a very early release and has its bugs</b>

+<b>Another version of this script (using the software port & also has access to alarm outputs (PGMs)) is available in my ParadoxIP150v2 repository.
+Tested only with MG5050 V4, for other variants I hope the community will assist with PRs.</b>

 ## Steps to use it:
 1. Tested with Python 2.7.10
 2. Download the files in this repository and place it in some directory